Kadugannawa

-Kadugannawa is a town in Kandy District in the Central Province of Sri Lanka, governed by an Urban Council.
+Kadugannawa (කඩුගන්නාව, கடுகண்ணாவை) is a town in Kandy District in the Central Province of Sri Lanka, governed by an Urban Council.
 It is located along the A1 road west of Peradeniya.
 The town is served by Kadugannawa Railway Station and the Kadugannawa Central College is located there.

 Museum

 Since 2014 it is the location of the national railway museum.

 Kadugannawa Pass

 Kadugannawa Pass is a pierced rock in the Kadugannawa climb on the Kandy-Colombo road.
 In the 1820s when the British built the Kandy-Colombo road they pierced a rock at the Kadugannawa Pass instead of blasting it away or simply bypassing it, as the new road does today.
 An explanation is, that this Kadugannawa tunnel was a symbol.
 The tunnel is said to have been created to fulfil an old Sinhalese prophecy that there is no way for foreigners to rule Kandy unless they pierce the mountains.
 The British were the first foreign power to occupy Kandy permanently.
 Thus, the British went out of their way to include a tunnel on the road.
 Regrettably, this nice story is disputed, as the Kurunegala tunnel is claimed to have been constructed earlier (in 1823) to fulfil the prophetic saying.